Ryan Day (American football)

-Ryan Patrick Day is an American football coach and former college football player.
+Ryan Patrick Day (born March 12, 1979) is an American football coach and former college football player.
 He is the 24th and current head football coach at Ohio State University, a position he has held since 2019.
 Day was also the acting head coach for the Ohio State Buckeyes for the first three games of the 2018 season.
-He attended the University of New Hampshire, where he played quarterback and linebacker for the Wildcats from 1998 to 2001 before he began his coaching career in 2002.
+He attended the University of New Hampshire in Durham, where he was a quarterback and linebacker for the Wildcats from 1998 to 2001 before beginning his coaching career in 2002.

 Playing career

-Day attended Manchester Central High School in Manchester, New Hampshire.
+Ryan Patrick Day was born in Manchester, New Hampshire, on March 12, 1979.
+Day attended Manchester Central High School.
 As a quarterback and defensive back, he was the state's Gatorade Player of the Year for his senior season.

-Day attended the University of New Hampshire.
-Playing for then-offensive coordinator Chip Kelly, Day set four career records at UNH, including completion percentage and touchdowns.
+He then went to the University of New Hampshire.
+Playing for then-offensive coordinator Chip Kelly, Day set four career records at UNH including completion percentage and touchdowns.
+As a senior in 2001, Day was also a team captain.

 Coaching career

 Early career

 Day was the offensive coordinator for Temple in 2012, as well as the offensive coordinator for Boston College from 2013 to 2014.
 He was hired as the Philadelphia Eagles' quarterbacks coach on January 22, 2015.
 Then, in 2016, after his mentor Chip Kelly was relieved of his duties in Philadelphia, Day was hired in the same role by Kelly, who became the head coach of the San Francisco 49ers.
 On January 3, 2017, Day was hired to replace co-offensive coordinator Tim Beck of the Ohio State Buckeyes.
 After being linked to the Tennessee Titans offensive coordinator position in January 2018, Day was promoted to offensive coordinator and primary play caller at Ohio State.